Babbili/nextjs-multilingual/README.md

 )
 ```

-**`useContext` hook approach**
+### `useContext` hook approach

-It's better to createContext with `t` or the user preferred locale and import this value from context provider anywhere across the app
+It's better and more scalable to createContext with `t` or the user preferred locale and import this value from context provider anywhere across the app
 ```jsx
 //   context/AppContext.tsx